leolian003/Airflow-Redshift-ETL/readme.md

-# ETL pipeline with Airflow scheduler
+# Airflow-powered ETL pipeline for a Redshift database

 ## Overview